visit-dav/visit/src/doc/dev_manual/RCDevelopment.rst

 *state* objects (any class derived from ``AttributeSubject``) passed between VisIt_ components (e.g. ``viewer`` and ``engine_par``) such as all XML and header files in ``src/common/state`` and ``src/avt/DBAtts/MetaData``.
-Files impacting public APIs include any XML or header files used by database, plot or operator plug-ins as well as ``src/avt/Database/Database`` and ``src/avt/Database/Formats``.
+Files impacting public APIs include any XML or header files used by database, plot or operator plugins as well as ``src/avt/Database/Database`` and ``src/avt/Database/Formats``.

 The rest of the section will go through the steps of the most common case